RoyIvia/devops-cloud-portfolio/00-devops-fundamentals/01-virtual-machines.md

 ## VMs in the Cloud
-Cloud providers like AWS, Azure, and GCP rely heavily on virtualization:
+Cloud providers like AWS, Azure, and GCP rely heavily on virtualisation:

 - **AWS uses Nitro Hypervisor** to run EC2 instances.
-- Large **data centers** are divided into regions and availability zones, each containing thousands of physical servers.
+- Large **data centres** are divided into regions and availability zones, each containing thousands of physical servers.
 - Users create VMs (instances) in regions close to their customers to reduce latency.
 - Cloud VMs provide:
   - Pay-as-you-go pricing